Our mission as a church is to love God, love others, and reach the world for Christ.

-The Gospel of Jesus Christ is the good news that Jesus of Nazareth is God the Son, the Christ, who became a man, being born without sin of a virgin by the Holy Spirit, lived a sinless life of perfect obedience to His Father, died for our sins, was buried, was raised on the third day in accordance with the Scriptures, and will one day return.
-This message alone is the power of God for salvation to all who believe.
-Therefore, anyone who hears and believes this good message is freely forgiven of all their sins and given the gift of everlasting life.
-Salvation is by God’s grace, through belief in Jesus Christ alone, apart from any human work, or any other means.
+- The gospel is the good news that Jesus Christ lived a sinless life of perfect obedience to His Father, died a substitutionary death for sinners, was buried and then was raised on the third day in accordance with the Scriptures, and will one day return.
+The gospel alone is the power of God for salvation to all who believe.
+Therefore, anyone who repents of their sin and believes this good news is freely forgiven of all their sins, given the gift of everlasting life, and adopted as a child of God.
+Salvation is by God’s grace alone, through faith in Jesus Christ and His finished work alone, apart from any human work, or any other means.

 The following are doctrinal affirmations we believe to be clearly taught in Scripture and therefore will be taught at SGC.
 Though this list is not comprehensive, it serves to summarize some of the more prominent points of distinction that may distinguish our teaching and affirmations from other groups.

 Observances of Water Baptism and Communion - Water baptism in the name of the Father, Son and Holy Spirit, and through immersion is a commandment given to all Christians.
 Water baptism is a visual demonstration of a person’s union with Christ in the likeness of His death and resurrection.
 As with water baptism, the Lord’s Supper or communion is to be observed only by those who have become genuine believers in Christ.
 Communion symbolizes the breaking of Christ’s body and shedding of His blood on our behalf and should be observed repeatedly throughout the Christian life.